leanstacks/skeleton-ws-spring-boot/README.md

 The project provides examples of Spring Security integration.
 The web service endpoints are secured using Basic Auth, backed by database authentication and authorization.
 The project illustrates declarative authorization for resources by role.

 #### Spring Profiles
 The project demonstrates how to use Spring Profiles to activate (or deactivate) application components and configuration.
-The profiles illustrated are: batch, hsqldb, and mysql.
+The profiles illustrated are: batch, hsqldb, mysql, and docs.

 #### Unit Tests
 The project contains unit test examples for standard components such as business services or batch beans and examples for the web service endpoints using Mock objects.
 Perform complete end-to-end testing with Spring MVC mocking or leverage Mockito to stub or spy business components.

 #### Actuator Monitoring and Management
 The project illustrates the use of Spring Boot Actuator for application monitoring and management.
 The application demonstrates the recording of custom metrics and the creation of custom health checks.
-Also, custom Maven project attributes are incorporated into the Actuator info endpoint.
+Also, custom Maven and Gradle project attributes are incorporated into the Actuator info endpoint.

 #### API Documentation Generator
 The project includes [Springfox](http://springfox.github.io/springfox/) Swagger integration to automatically generate API docs for the RESTful web service endpoints.
 This feature may be activated using the *"docs"* Spring profile.